 With the 2012 grape harvest Achille decided to radically change the methods used in vineyards and wineries, aiming for the highest quality in Barolo and its crus.
 He cut production levels, updated the winemaking technology, and focused on low intervention methods to raise the quality of the Boroli wines be on par with the finest Barolo wines.

 About the Vineyard

 Brunella is one of the most historic single vineyard sites of all of Castiglione Falletto, however it hasn’t ever been bottled singularly under the Menzione Geografica Aggiuntiva BRUNELLA until 2013.
 The Brunella vineyard occupies the western crest of the Villero hillside and complete surrounds the Boroli winery.
 The vineyard is a monopole—owned entirely by Boroli and is the most prestigious wine in the lineup.
 As it occupies the best exposed section of the Villero hillside, La Brunella expresses power, drive, complexity, and extraordinary length and ageability.

 A clear ruby red color, with very light orange reflections.
-A net aroma in which liquorice stands out at first, immediately followed by a fruity scent; the aroma makes you scent it again and again to discover different and pleasant facets.
+A net aroma in which liquorice stands out at first, immediately followed by a fruity scent.
 The fruity aroma magnificently prevails after a few minutes in the glass.
 A very enveloping, fresh and harmonious taste, with a delicate and tasty presence of wood.
 A long lasting taste that invites to sip it slowly again and again.